roshan-pr/research-report/prod_challenges.md

 Under these circumstances, developers need to gather enough information to solve the problem directly from the running application (function in case of serverless).
 Therefore, a remote troubleshooting procedure is required.
 As mentioned earlier, production debugging can also be done remotely through a remote debugging process.

+### Why should you not use “Debug Mode” in Production?

+The answer is “performance”.
+Using Development mode, or enabling debugging on an eSpace in Production, adds debugging symbols to the compiled code.
+This greatly increasing its size (and therefore how much RAM it uses) as well as significantly slowing down its execution speed.
+You won’t notice the difference in a development or QA environment, but load hundreds or thousands or users against it and there will be a difference for sure.

+### Production challenges:
+- Security Concerns
+- Inconsistency in data
+- Compatability issues
+- Resource issues
+- Job failures
+- Hard to get real time data